National Programs

 The Innovation Fellowship

-Eligibility: Ages 18+, household income under $60,000 (or $55,000 for Atlanta), and lives in the New York City Metro Area, Newark, Atlanta, Los Angeles, or the Baltimore–Washington Metro Area.
+Eligibility: Ages 18+, household income under $60,000 (or $55,000 for Atlanta), and lives in the NYC Metro Area, Newark, Atlanta, Los Angeles, or the Baltimore–Washington Metro Area.

-Commitment Snapshot (Applications are currently open)
+Commitment Snapshot (Applications are currently closed for 2026)

 • Fellows commit 12–13 hours per week, including live virtual classes and independent learning, Monday through Thursday